+1 (603) 932 7897

 At Aralia, our expert teachers help students excel in research, consistently achieving publication in top-rated research journals.
 Impressively, Aralia students have been published in The Concord Review for two consecutive years.

 Cite your paper using the Chicago notes and bibliography format.
-Winning papers have included between 8 to 27 sources in their bibliographies, commonly citing scholarly articles, legal cases, news reports, and international documents.
-International documents may be international treaties (such as the Universal Declaration of Human Rights), United Nations documents (such as UN General Assembly Resolutions), law cases from international courts, reports from non-governmental organizations, and peer-reviewed law journal publications.
+Winning papers have included between 8 and 27 sources in their bibliographies, commonly citing scholarly articles, legal cases, news reports, and international documents.

 Enhance Your Research Skills with Aralia’s Research Scholar Classes